YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **Replication Briefly Revisited**

 We have been ignoring Cape Town and Shanghai during the backup exercise, and we have created quite a backlog.
-Here is the backlog report in the myApp environment in Philadelphia.
-[If you are using the same shell session to restore backups, you will need to source myApp/gtmenv to get the environment variables for the original environment, and restart Source Servers if they are not running.]
+Here is the backlog report in the exDir environment in Philadelphia.
+[If you are using the same shell session to restore backups, you will need to source exDir/gtmenv to get the environment variables for the original environment, and restart Source Servers if they are not running.]

 .. parsed-literal::
-   gtmuser@philadelphia:~/myApp$ mupip replicate -source -showbacklog Fri Dec  5 04:50:18 2014 : Initiating SHOWBACKLOG operation on source server pid [1068] for secondary instance [CapeTown] 1860 : backlog number of transactions written to journal pool and yet to be sent by the source server 1866 : sequence number of last transaction written to journal pool
+   gtmuser@philadelphia:~/exDir$ mupip replicate -source -showbacklog Fri Dec  5 04:50:18 2014 : Initiating SHOWBACKLOG operation on source server pid [1068] for secondary instance [CapeTown] 1860 : backlog number of transactions written to journal pool and yet to be sent by the source server 1866 : sequence number of last transaction written to journal pool